 Requirements for Physician Assistant Licensure

-instruction in primary health care or surgery.
+of instruction in primary health care or surgery.

-Successful completion of NCCPA and evidence of
+- Successful completion of NCCPA and evidence of

-Good moral character.
+- Good moral character.

-Proof of attained baccalaureate or masterís
+- Proof of attained baccalaureate or masterís

 degree, as evidenced by a diploma.

-Results of self-query from NPDB and HIPDB.
+- Results of self-query from NPDB and HIPDB.

-Board meetings are held every other month, beginning in
+Board meetings are held every other month,

 placed on the Boardís agenda for consideration.
-However, if you answer "yes" to
+If, you answer "yes" to

-Data question on page two (2) of the application, you may be required to appear before the Physician Assistant
+any questions on pages two (2) and/or three (3) of the application, you

+paper and you may be required to appear before the Physician Assistant

 Physician Assistant temporary licensure is